berserk207/berserk207.github.io/docs/projects.md

 **Tasks:**

 * Updated Jenkins to newest version and then installed the Blue Ocean plugin.
-* Created the pipelines for the main projects.
+* Created new pipelines for the main projects.
+(Build, Test, Merge, Approval, Deploy, Notifications)

 ## Sakura Cloud to AWS Migration

 ## Ansible

+**Role:** Sysad

+**Tasks:**

+* Created ansible configurations to provision the PH-side websites during AWS migration and also for new projects.
+* Ran the scripts for both the Staging and Production environments.

+## Docker

+## Kubernetes